Best Practices to Include in our Credit and Collections processes include

 - Make sure that your processes are flexible and do not get in the way of on-time payment.
 For example, do you offer options of credit card, ACH and have you considered cash discounts (enforced) for early payment?

 - Examine the causes of invoice payment delays and disputes, as they often have their root-causes embedded in your own operations.

 - Make sure that your customers know who to contact with customer service or payment problems.
 They should have a single point of contact if possible, who has immediate access to the customer records, using an on-line CRM or enterprise system that has all records of business and contacts.

 - Monitor your accounts and update credit reports regularly, no less than once a year, for changes in their credit risk profile, so you can raise credit lines when appropriate to increase sales, or are not blindsided with a preventable bad debt.
 Use payment and credit scoring systems to prioritize collection work to the customers most at risk, or those that do not pay on time unless you contact them.
 Set up collection strategies in your collection system, with pre-set collection steps and workflow so nothing gets overlooked.

 - Measure your staff performance for DSO and delinquencies monthly.
 You should prepare cash flow and delinquency targets for all collection personnel, and they should be held accountable.

-- Separate disputes and deduction resolution and management from invoice collections as they have different experience, workflow and resolution characteristics from the straight-forward routine collection work.
+- Separate disputes and deduction resolution and management from invoice collections as they have a different experience, workflow, and resolution characteristics from the straight-forward routine collection work.